flashbots/mev-geth/README.md

 To submit a bundle, the searcher sends the bundle directly to the miner using the rpc method `eth_sendBundle`.
 Since MEV-Geth requires direct communication between searchers and miners, a searcher can configure the list of miners where they want to send their bundle.

+### Feature requests and bug reports

+If you are a user of MEV-Geth and have suggestions on how to make integration with your current setup easier, or would like to submit a bug report, we encourage you to open an issue in this repository with the `enhancement` or `bug` labels respectively.
+If you need help getting started, please ask in the dedicated [#miners](https://discord.gg/rcgADN9qFX) channel in our Discord.

 ### Moving beyond proof of concept

 We provide the MEV-Geth proof of concept as a first milestone on the path to mitigating the negative externalities caused by MEV.
 We hope to discuss with the community the merits of adopting MEV-Geth in its current form.
 Our preliminary research indicates it could free at least 2.5% of the current chain congestion by eliminating the use of frontrunning and backrunning and provide uplift of up to 18% on miner rewards from Ethereum.
 That being said, we believe a sustainable solution to MEV existential risks requires complete privacy and finality, which the proof of concept does not address.
 We hope to engage community feedback throughout the development of this complete version of MEV-Geth.